ButlerFuqua/twonest-landing/app/privacy.md

 ## 6. Your Rights

-You may request to view, modify, or delete your data by contacting [support@twonest.app].
+You may request to view, modify, or delete your data by contacting [twonestapp@gmail.com].
 Deleting your account may remove all associated data.

 ## 7. Updates to Policy